efabless/openlane2/docs/source/getting_started/newcomers/index.md

 ```

 Inside the step directory of `OpenROAD.CheckAntennas` there is a `reports`
-directory which contains two files on has the full antenna check report from
+directory that contains two files: the full antenna check report from
 `OpenROAD` and a summary table of antenna violations:

 ```text